 I completed my PhD in physics at the University of California at Berkeley in 1991.
 I was a postdoctoral fellow at the University of Washington in Seattle from 1991 to 1994 and an Alexander von Humboldt Fellow at the Max Planck Institute from 1994 to 1998.
 I returned to Australia taking up a Queen Elizabeth II Fellowship in 2000.
-I have been a Professor in the Research School of Physics and Engineering since 2008 and was Deputy Director of the School with a focus on education from 2012 to 2016.
+I have been a Professor in the Research School of Physics and Engineering since 2008 and was Deputy Director of the School from 2012 to 2016.
 I am a member of the Australian Research Council College of Experts.
 I served on the ANU council from 2012 to 2014.
 I have served on the University Education Committee since 2014, and I am currently Deputy Chair of the ANU Academic Board.
-I am a Senior Fellow of the Higher Education Academy.
+I am a Senior Fellow of the Higher Education Academy and Head of the Department of Quantum Science.

 My main field of research focusses on harnessing the quantum properties of ultra-cold atoms to advance precision measurements of rotation, acceleration, gravity, magnetic fields and time and the development of field deployable technology based on those advances.